 ATAD 2’s impact on U.S. multinationals

 Many U.S. multinationals use foreign hybrid entity structures to optimize their non-U.S. effective tax rate and/or to defer U.S. taxation on their non-U.S. earnings.
-With ATAD 2, EU member states are now given the tools to tax such earnings.
+With regard to the Amendments of the Anti-Tax Avoidance Directive (ATAD 2), EU member states are now given the tools to tax such earnings.
 This is what you need to know about the impact of ATAD 2 on your business.

 On February 21, 2017, the Economic and Financial Affairs Council of the European Union (ECOFIN) reached agreement on amendments to the Anti-Tax Avoidance Directive (ATAD 1).
 These amendments (ATAD 2) extend the scope of ATAD 1 to hybrid mismatch structures with third countries such as the well-known Dutch ‘CV/BV-structure’ and the Luxembourg ‘SCS/SARL-structure’.
 ATAD 2 is an important step of the EU towards taxing the overseas earnings of U.S. multinationals.

 Member states must implement the ATAD 1 hybrid mismatch rules by December 31, 2018 and the ATAD 2 rules by December 31, 2019.
 The reverse hybrid mismatch rules (described first below) have a later ultimate implementation date of December 31, 2021.
 Some member states will implement the rules earlier and some have already done so (e.g., the UK and Germany).